Naima Khan: Early life

 Naima was born on 26 October 1972 in Lahore.
 She completed her studies from University of Lahore.
 Her father, Anwar Elahi Khan, was in the Pakistan Air Force and her mother was an Aalima Fazila and a radio artist who played the character of Zohran Bibi in the famous radio play, Talqeen Shah.
 Her mother, Zakia Khanum, was a cousin of famous Urdu writer and playwright Ashfaq Ahmad.
 Naima Khan joined the industry in 1987.

 Career

-She started her acting on PTV.
-She appeared in dramas on PTV in 1987.
+She started her acting on PTV by appearing in dramas PTV in 1987.
 She was noted for her roles in dramas Patt Jharr, Fareb, Nashaib, Zeeshan, Aik Qadam Par Manzil, Fishaar and Chandpur ka Chando.
 She also appeared in drama Adhoori Aurat along with Ayeza Khan and Faysal Qureshi and Khuda Aur Muhabbat with Imran Abbas and Sadia Khan.
 Since then she appeared in dramas Tum Mere Kya Ho, Saya-e-Dewar Bhi Nahi, Yaqeen Ka Safar and Yeh Dil Mera, Beti, Jo Tu Chahey.